TheLocehiliosan/yadm/yadm.md

               https://github.com/elasticdog/transcrypt for details.

        upgrade
-              Version  2  of  yadm uses a different directory for storing your configurations.
-When you start to use version 2 for  the  first time,  you  may  see warnings about moving your data to this new directory.
-The easiest way to accomplish  this  is  by  running "yadm  upgrade".
+              Version  3  of yadm uses a different directory for storing data.
+              When you start to use version 3 for the first time, you may  see warnings about moving your data to this new directory.
+The eas- iest way to accomplish this is by running "yadm upgrade".
 This command  will  start  by  moving your yadm repo to the new path.
-Next it will move any configuration  data to  the new path.
-If the configurations are tracked within your yadm repo, this command will "stage" the renaming of those files in the repo's index.
-Upgrading will also re-initialize all sub- modules you have added (otherwise they will be broken  when  the repo moves).
+              Next it will move any archive data.
+If the archive  is  tracked within your yadm repo, this command will "stage" the renaming of that file in the repo's index.
+Upgrading will also  re-initial- ize all submodules you have added (otherwise they will be broken when the repo moves).
 After running "yadm upgrade", you  should run  "yadm status" to review changes which have been staged, and commit them to your repository.

-              You can read https://yadm.io/docs/upgrade_from_1 for more infor- mation.
+              You can read https://yadm.io/docs/upgrade_from_2 for more infor- mation.

        version
               Print the version of yadm.

-## COMPATIBILITY
-       Beginning with version 2.0.0, yadm introduced a  couple  major  changes which  may  require you to adjust your configurations.
-See the upgrade command for help making those adjustments.

-       First, yadm now uses the "XDG Base Directory Specification" to find its configurations.
-You  can  read https://yadm.io/docs/upgrade_from_1 for
-       more information.

-       Second, the naming conventions for alternate files have  been  changed.
-       You can read https://yadm.io/docs/alternates for more information.

-       If you want to retain the old functionality, you can set an environment variable, YADM_COMPATIBILITY=1.
-Doing so will  automatically  use  the old  yadm  directory,  and process alternates the same as the pre-2.0.0 version.
-This compatibility mode is deprecated, and will be removed  in future  versions.
-This mode exists solely for transitioning to the new paths and naming of alternates.

 ## OPTIONS
        yadm  supports a set of universal options that alter the paths it uses.
        The default paths are documented in the FILES section.
 Any path  speci- fied  by  these  options must be fully qualified.
 If you always want to override one or more of these paths, it may  be  useful  to  create  an alias  for the yadm command.
 For example, the following alias could be used to override the repository directory.

               alias yadm='yadm --yadm-repo /alternate/path/to/repo'

        The following is the full  list  of  universal  options.
 Each  option should be followed by a fully qualified path.

        -Y,--yadm-dir
+              Override  the  yadm  directory.   yadm stores its configurations relative to this directory.

+       --yadm-data
-              Override the yadm directory.  yadm stores its data  relative  to this directory.
+              Override the yadm data directory.  yadm stores its data relative to this directory.

        --yadm-repo
               Override the location of the yadm repository.